chingu-voyages/v43-tier3-team-45/README.md

 * Displays project names

 ###### Kanban Board
-* Visually displays issues at various stages of a process using cards to represent issue items and columns to represent each stage of the process
+* Visually displays issues at various stages of the agile process.
+The kanban uses cards to represent issue items and columns to represent each stage of the process

 ###### Modal
 * Cards that showcase projects that I've built